ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/php.md

 Caution: there are some subleties with `php --ini`, for example after installing the XML extension, `php --ini` shows the conf files `20-xmlreader.ini` and `20-xmlwriter.ini` instead of `20-xml.ini`, and the FPM extension does not have an entry at all (you enable FPM from your web server config; which we'll do in the article on [Nginx configuration]({{< relref "nginx" >}}))!

 {{< /details >}}

+**Next:** The next article covers the installation and basic set up a database management system.

 {{< deploy-laravel/navbar >}}